-In the case of The Caravaners from 1909, perhaps a pseudonym was necessary, since its humour depends on a really vicious caricature of the pre-First World War Prussian military caste.
+In the case of The Caravaners from 1909, perhaps a pseudonym was useful, since its humour depends on a really vicious caricature of the pre-First World War Prussian military caste.
 However, since von Arnim had been married to one of these Prussians for nearly 20 years when she published the novel, it has to be assumed that she knew what she was writing about.
-Her husband was a member of the German aristocracy who eventually went to prison for debt, and she named him The Man of Wrath in her earlier novels, based on their life together, so that might not have gone down too well at home.
-She left him in 1908 and moved to England, around which time she must have been writing The Caravaners.
-Count von Arnim died in 1910.
+Her husband was a member of the German aristocracy whom she named the Man of Wrath in her earlier novels, based on their life together, so that might not have gone down too well at home.

 I think the main reason The Caravaners is so funny is because it is narrated by someone who loathes caravaning.
 I had many caravan holidays in my childhood, for which we were grateful since there wasn’t much money to have a more lavish holiday, but I do not wish to have a caravan holiday ever again.
 The essential misery of the caravan holiday is captured brilliantly in this novel.
 Yes, the fittings of the caravan are delightfully compact and convenient, but the walls are thin, the bunks are tiny, and hard, the floor slopes at a different angle and gradient each night, depending on which part of the turnip field you are in, and there is never space for your head or feet when you need somewhere to put them.
 When you are not speaking, temporarily, to your fellow caravaner, due to their outrageous behaviour or neglect of your comforts, there is nothing to be done except turn your back to face the wall and pretend to go to sleep at 7 in the evening.
 Your clothes get damp, the cows and sheep wake you up by pushing the caravan about, the walls and ceiling leak rain and condensation, and every word you say, or whisper angrily, to your fellow caravaner inside the caravan, where you think you have privacy, can be heard by the other caravaners who are sitting about sociably outside, rather closer to your wheels and steps than a neighbour might consider normal.